What to Expect During Mediation

 These sessions are conducted in a calm, collected and patient atmosphere.
 We know the issues involved are emotionally draining, but we believe we can work through any conflict to find a reasonable solution.

-If you believe a mediated divorce might be the solution for you and your spouse, please call Split Simple today at (855) 665-9920 or contact us online.
+If you believe a mediated divorce might be the solution for you and your spouse, or for more information about Chicago divorce mediation please call a divorce mediator at Split Simple located in Denver and Chicago today at (855) 665-9920 or contact us online.